HomeWrestlers › Mita Taiki

 When will Mita return from injury?

-Data sources & accuracy: Career records, rankings, and biographical data compiled from publicly available sources including the Japan Sumo Association official website, Sumo Reference (sumodb.sumogames.de), Shimotsuke Shimbun, Nikkan Sports, Kindai Picks, and BAILA.
-Technique percentages are approximate, calculated from available bout records.
-All data is believed accurate as of March 2026 but may contain minor discrepancies.
-This is an unofficial fan site and is not affiliated with Futagoyama Stable, the Japan Sumo Association, or any related organization.
+Data sources & accuracy: Career records, rankings, and biographical data are compiled from the Japan Sumo Association official website, Sumo Reference (sumodb.sumogames.de), Shimotsuke Shimbun, Nikkan Sports, Jiji Press, Kindai Picks, BAILA, and other public sources.
+Kimarite percentages are approximations based on available bout records.
+Information is current as of March 2026.
+This is an unofficial fan site with no affiliation to Futagoyama Stable or the Japan Sumo Association.